williamapardis/SOLARIS/README.md

 ## Hardware
 SOLARIS is a complex assembly of mechanical electrical and fluidic components.

+### Mechanical
+The mechanical assembly of SOLARIS is broken into two sub-assemblies we reffer to as the analyzer assembly and the reagent assembly.
+#### Analyzer Assembly
+The analyzer assembly is designed to be minipulated by a under water vehicle to be positioned near the area of interest to be analyzed.
+#### Reagent Assembly

 ### Electrical

 #### 23-0001-01_Rb Custom Printed Circuit Board